 Audit

-Katharine began her career with Department of the Interior, Office of Inspector General (DOI OIG) in August 2019 as a Special Agent assigned to the Western Region Investigations office in Lakewood, CO, where she has worked grant and procurement fraud cases and was the lead agent on many multi-agency fraud investigations.
-Prior to working for the DOI, Katharine worked for the U.S. Department of State OIG in Arlington, VA, for approximately 7 years as a Special Agent and Forensic Accountant.
+Katharine began her career with the Department of the Interior, Office of Inspector General (DOI OIG) in August 2019 as a Special Agent assigned to the Western Region Investigations office in Lakewood, Colorado, where she has worked on grant and procurement fraud cases and was the lead agent on many multi-agency fraud investigations.
+Prior to working for the DOI, Katharine worked for the U.S. Department of State OIG in Arlington, Virginia, for approximately 7 years as a Special Agent and Forensic Accountant.
 Katharine earned her bachelor's degree in accounting from Michigan State University and a Master of Business Administration from George Mason University.
 Katharine is a certified forensic examiner and a certified anti money laundering specialist.

 8:00 a.m. to 5:00 p.m.